mrafetyildirim/DSA210-Term-Project/README.md

 - I will use two different datasets to analyze the relationship between terrorism and the quality of life.
 Those datasets will help me to understand the states of freedom/development in countries.
   - https://www.kaggle.com/datasets/gsutters/the-human-freedom-index
   - https://www.kaggle.com/datasets/iamsouravbanerjee/human-development-index-dataset
-- **P.S.
-I did not have time to upload datasets to my GitHub repository since I couldn’t finish sorting the data.**

 # **Hypothesis**
 - Null Hypothesis: There is no correlation between the number of terrorist attacks and the Human Development Index